erwinluis/splitable_doc/README.md

     { error: "api_key is missing" }
 ### Multiple line items

-Since splitable supports multiple line items given below is an example of two line items.
-Splitable supports upto 20 line items for each order.
+Since split(able) supports multiple line items given below is an example of two line items. split(able) supports upto 20 line items for each order.
 An order with zero line item will be rejected.

 * item_name_1: This is a required parameter.
 This field is used to display the title of the item for which money is being split.
 * quantity_1: This is a required parameter.
 This field indicates the number of the products being purchased.